 Hanalei Bay is a must see when visiting to Kauai and is one of the most popular beaches.
 Hanalei Bay is a two mile long crescent beach that many visit.
 Kauai L.O.C.A.L and Visitors come to Hanalei Beaches for many different reasons.
 Parties, get togethers, events, competitions, exercise, or just to enjoy some relaxation in the sun.
 Hanalei Bay provides awesome sunset pictures and beach pictures to share with family and friends.
 Furthermore, Hanalei beach has beautiful mountain views and cascading waterfalls that can be seen from the beach.

 Hanalei beach has three beach parks.
 Black Pot Beach Park, Hanalei Pavilion Beach Park, and Wai’oli Beach Park.
 In addition, Hanalei Beaches provide amenities such as restrooms and showers at the three beach parks.
 Hanalei beaches have parking areas, however it can sometimes be full due to the amount of visitors.
-Furthermore, if you do not like crowds or want some relaxation, it would be best to try another portion of the beach rather than Black Pot beach park.
+Due to the Flooding in April 2018, it would be best to try another portion of the beach rather than Black Pot beach park.
 Hanalei Beaches is an escape from the daily hustle and bustle.
 It is a perfect getaway for LOCALs who do not live particularly in the area.

 Picturesque views and the beautiful lush natural landscape are reasons why many visitors come to Hanalei beach.
 In addition, During the summer months, many sailboats are anchored in the Hanalei bay and is a great place for swimming due to less ocean swell activity.
 The water is generally 2 ft deep for the first 20-30 feet from shore and gradually gets deeper of about 6-7 ft deep when aligned with the ending of the pier.
 Hanalei bay is a great place for keiki and family to build sand castles.
 Moreover, annual sand castle competitions are held at Hanalei bay every year.
 Stand Up Paddleboarding, Kayaking and Swimming are some of the leisure activities that many participate in.
 Hanalei Bay is also a great place for learning how to surf or boogie board when there is a little swell and the conditions are not in the advisory levels.